esbgkannan/GT-CNN/README.md

 - Example outputs file is available through this link: [exampleoutputs](https://www.dropbox.com/sh/blugiec012sqv0v/AABzS6Zjzq4ri8MhjhRIytcoa?dl=0) please download and put it under main folder with name ./ExampleOutputs

-Or you can run `bash download.sh` command to download all necessary files at once.
+Or you can run <b>bash download.sh</b>  command to download all necessary files at once.

 ## Complete Pipeline: